mkleehammer/surround/README.md

 "outer" if you enter a closing character.
 For example, killing using `k (` kills text within parentheses, but `k )` it will kill the parentheses also.

-This allows the same command to be used for both inner and outer, but Unfortunately can't be used for pairs where the left and right are the same, like quotes.
+This allows the same command to be used for both inner and outer, but unfortunately can't be used for pairs where the left and right are the same, like quotes.
 For these characters, the auto functions will always work as "inner".